 What does it do?

-A WMS is a piece of software with modules that helps workshops connect different pieces of information related to doing mechanical repair jobs.
+A WMS is software with modules that help workshops connect different pieces of information related to doing mechanical repair jobs.
 Each job has a customer (and vehicle) associated with it, parts and labour that contribute to the work, and an invoice that will be issued so you can get paid.

 Previously these records may have been hand-written and stored in a filing cabinet, with a different piece of paper created for each stage and no way of quickly seeing every job or invoice for one customer.